thingsboard/thingsboard.github.io/docs/user-guide/install/rpi.md

 Please allow up to 90 seconds for the Web UI to start.{% endcapture %}
 {% include templates/info-banner.md content=90-sec-ui %}

+## Post-installation steps

+### Upgrading to new ThingsBoard version

+The upgrade procedure for Raspberry Pi is identical to the Ubuntu instructions.

+{% include templates/install/upgrade-thingsboard.md %}

 ## Troubleshooting

 {% include templates/install/troubleshooting.md %}